numbats/learnr/slides/chapter7_01_simple-linear-regression.md

 fit <- lm(dist ~  speed, data = cars)
 ```

+---

+## Getting the model parameter estimates

--   To get the model parameter estimates, referred to also as
+-   To get the leqast squares estimates, referred to also as
     **coefficients**, you can use `coef` function on the model object:

 ``` r